Gautam Machiraju

 Bio

-I am a final year PhD Candidate in Biomedical Informatics at Stanford University's department of Biomedical Data Science.
-My work centers around building data copilots — AI systems that augment our capabilities in (1) making rational and evidence-based decisions, (2) discovering and acquiring knowledge, and (3) generating new data given our design preferences.
-I am especially motivated to develop data copilots to understand the natural world, particularly for biological and physical systems.
-I am extremely fortunate to be co-advised and mentored by Parag Mallick (Radiology) and Christopher Ré (CS).
+I recently completed my PhD in Biomedical Informatics at the Stanford AI Lab (SAIL) and the department of Biomedical Data Science.
+My previous and current work centers around building data copilots — AI systems that augment our capabilities in (1) making rational and evidence-based decisions, (2) discovering and acquiring knowledge, and (3) generating new data given our design preferences.
+Our copilots were built to understand the natural world, particularly for biological and physical systems.
+I was extremely fortunate to be co-advised and mentored by Parag Mallick (Radiology) and Christopher Ré (CS).

 My name is most similarly pronounced as Batman's city of residence, "Gotham" (i.e. GAW-thum).
 There are many intonation variants for my Sanskrit-originating name across India, but this pronunciation is the closest to the North Indian variant.
 I also go by "Machi" if that's easier.